jsreese92/dotfiles/README.md

 TODO
 ----
-* Write script to create necessary directories and pull from repositories I'm using to set up a new machine more easily
+* Write script to create necessary directories and pull from repositories I'm using to set up a new machine more easily.